 Even if you’re not following a dedicated workout video, you can still work that butt.
 How?
 By stepping into a booty band and simply moving from side to side.
 Whether you do it while you’re cooking, folding laundry or watching your favorite show, resistance bands make it easy to get a lower-body workout in.
 They can also be used to take your lower body workouts up a notch, providing extra resistance during squats and leg lifts.

-Buy it now: Resistance Workout Exercise Bands, $15
+Buy it now: Power Systems Resistance Bands, $20

 A foam roller